 #3 An inspirational leader has a winning mentality

-To many it seems like an elusive concept; as if it’s too whimsical to possibly be that simple, yet again and again, we hear from successful people that their mind-set is the most potent delivery system in their arsenal.
+To many, it seems like an elusive concept, as if it’s too whimsical to possibly be that simple; yet again and again, we hear from successful people that their mindset is the most potent delivery system in their arsenal.

 It starts with a positive attitude.
 And the good news is that this is entirely achievable through determination.